MIRA-KUMAR/Leetcode-Learning/README.md

 Substrings that occur multiple times are counted the number of times they occur.

+# LeetCode 700.
+Search in a Binary Search Tree

+You are given the root of a binary search tree (BST) and an integer val.

+Find the node in the BST that the node's value equals val and return the subtree rooted with that node.
+If such a node does not exist, return null.

 # LeetCode 746: Min Cost Climbing Stairs

 You are given an integer array cost where cost[i] is the cost of ith step on a staircase.
 Once you pay the cost, you can either climb one or two steps.